-The impacts of these deficiencies were obvious for several tests whose results have been discarded entirely, however, the deficiencies may have also affected tests that have been considered "good".
+The impacts of these deficiencies were obvious for several tests whose results have been discarded entirely; however, the deficiencies may have also affected tests that have been considered "good."
 The results of the insertion process at one or more points in these "good" tests could have been changed due to these shortcomings.
-The malfunctioning stage issue has been resolved and will have minimal effect on future testing.
-The oscilloscope issue is still being investigated in order to find a solution to the problem, which may involve changing oscilloscope settings or changing the method used to measure sensor voltage.
+The malfunctioning stage issue has been resolved and will have a minimal effect on future testing.
+The oscilloscope issue is still being investigated to find a solution to the problem, which may involve changing oscilloscope settings or changing the method used to measure sensor voltage.
 Regarding the COTS keys with slight chamfer, these keys are still in use until a viable replacement is determined.
 One potential solution is to machine custom keys of similarly tight tolerances with no chamfer, yet there will have to be some type of finishing operation performed on the edges of the cylinders to remove any sharp edges.
 This would provide a natural, yet slight chamfer.
-It's possible that the long-term solution is to continue to use the COTS keys and appropriately adjust the subsequent results.
-For example, a known, designed tolerance of 25 μm between the COTS key and the PVS could translate into successful insertion test results demonstrating a 63.5 μm tolerance.
+It is possible that the long-term solution is to continue to use the COTS keys and appropriately adjust the subsequent results.
+For example, a known, designed tolerance of 25 μ m between the COTS key and the PVS could translate into successful insertion test results demonstrating a $63.5-\mu m$ tolerance.

-The optimal test (i.e., size of grid, spacing between points, and optimal point selection process) for verification of the PVS is still being determined.
-Ideally, this verification test would provide enough information on the behavior and integrity of the PVS to generate a quantifiable confidence in its measurement capability; and be performed within a reasonable amount of time.
-The grid sizes that have been used so far have ranged from 3 x 4 to 50 x 50 and the resolution of the spacing between points has ranged from 100 μ m to 5 μ m.
+The optimal test (i.e., size of grid, spacing between points, and optimal point selection process) for the verification of the PVS is still being determined.
+Ideally, this verification test would provide enough information on the behavior and integrity of the PVS to generate a quantifiable confidence in its measurement capability and be performed within a reasonable amount of time.

+The grid sizes that have been used so far have ranged from 3×4 to 50×50 , and the resolution of the spacing between points has ranged from $100 \,\mu\text{m}$ to $5 \,\mu\text{m}$.
 The results of the tests performed at each of these sizes and resolutions varied between the three different selection methods.
-The three order of observations methods (random, vertical, and horizontal) were applied at each of grid sizes and resolutions considered.
-More detailed grids generate more data on the PVS and its behavior, until a capacity is achieved where no new information can be gathered.
+The three order of data collection methods (random, vertical, and horizontal) were applied at each of grid sizes and resolutions considered.
+More detailed grids generate additional data on the PVS and its behavior, until a capacity is achieved where no new information can be gathered.

-Overall, the preliminary test efforts proved insightful, both in terms of developing an initial understanding of the PVS' performance and the capability of this specific verification test method.
-From preliminary test results, including several composites that have been produced, it's evident that a key and PVS pairing with a designed 25 μ m clearance will have successful insertion tests greater than 25 μ m due to the factors discussed earlier in this section.
+Overall, the preliminary test efforts proved insightful, in terms of developing both an initial understanding of the PVS' performance and the capability of this specific verification test method.
+From preliminary test results, including several composites that have been produced, it is evident that a key and PVS pairing with a designed 25 μ m clearance will have successful insertion tests greater than 25 μ m due to the factors discussed earlier in this section.